Toxocariasis: Treatment

-Toxocariasis will often resolve itself, because the Toxocara larvae cannot mature within human hosts.
+Toxocariasis will often resolve itself because the Toxocara larvae cannot mature within human hosts.
 Corticosteroids are prescribed in severe cases of VLM or if the patient is diagnosed with OLM.
-Either albendazole (preferred) or mebendazole (“second line therapy”) may be prescribed.
+Either albendazole (preferred) or mebendazole ("second line therapy") may be prescribed.
 Granulomas can be surgically removed, or laser photocoagulation and cryoretinopexy can be used to destroy ocular granulomas.

 Visceral toxocariasis in humans can be treated with antiparasitic drugs such as albendazole or mebendazole, tiabendazole or diethylcarbamazine usually in combination with anti-inflammatory medications.
 Steroids have been utilized with some positive results.
 Anti-helminthic therapy is reserved for severe infections (lungs, brain) because therapy may induce, due to massive larval killing, a strong inflammatory response.
-Treatment of ocular toxocariasis is more difficult and usually consists of measures to prevent progressive damage to the eye.
+Ocular toxocariasis is more difficult to treat and usually consists of measures to prevent progressive damage to the eye.